 Installation overview

-Prose UI works with any React + MDX setup.
+Set up Prose UI in your React + MDX project.

 General overview